Please note that by continuing to use this site you consent to the terms of our

 Windows Endpoint Protection Client

-Installer files in .exe or GPO/SCCM script format can be downloaded from the Installers page.
+Installer files in .exe or GPO/SCCM script format can be created and downloaded from the Installers page.
 The installer file can be run manually, via a systems management product, or using Active Directory.
 You can also email an installer to users directly from the Installers page.
 The installer can be configured so that no decisions have to be made, making it easy for non-expert users to install.
 You can prevent users with Windows Administrator Accounts from uninstalling the software or changing settings, by enabling the Password protect settings option in the policy.
+We note that after installation, an initial scan of the endpoint is run automatically.

 The user interface on protected endpoints consists of a System Tray icon and a program window, which is shown below.
-Both ESET Endpoint Security and ESET File Security for Windows Servers use a virtually identical interface to ESET Endpoint Antivirus.
+Both ESET Endpoint Antivirus and ESET File Security for Windows Servers use a virtually identical interface to ESET Endpoint Security.

 The user can see the protection status and detection logs, run updates, and run full or custom scans.
 Users can also scan a file, folder or drive using Windows Explorer’s right-click menu.
 If you wish, users with Windows Administrator Accounts can be given full control of the program.
 Alternatively, you could hide the user interface for all users.